 Cash, Cheques and Other Payment Schemes

-- A survey by the SNB showed overwhelmingly that cash is the most common form of payment, especially for low-value retail transactions.
+- A survey by the SNB showed that cash is the second most common form of payment, especially for low-value retail transactions, being used for 23% of the value of all purchases.

 - Cheques are in use, but are being rapidly overtaken by the use of electronic payments as a form of cashless payment.
 The main cheques in use are postal cheques.